 A Case Study in Increased Demand: IT Workers during the Pandemic

-According to a SHRM report, the COVID-19 pandemic has forced many companies to contend with an acute shortage of IT workers while also trying to implement and manage remote work arrangements – an area where skilled IT staffing is critical.
-This has created a strain on many IT departments and professionals in the short term, but the long term picture is even more concerning.
+According to an SHRM report, the COVID-19 pandemic has forced many companies to contend with an acute shortage of IT workers while also trying to implement and manage remote work arrangements – an area where skilled IT staffing is critical.
+This has created a strain on many IT departments and professionals in the short term, but the long-term picture is even more concerning.

 According to Matt Sigelman, CEO of the research firm Burning Glass Technologies, HR executives should focus on planning for their long-term technology requirements.
 “The most important point for hiring managers is to think about their skill needs strategically,” he said.
 “If a company anticipates it will need more IT talent in the next few years, or specific IT skills, then they should plan for that now, instead of scrambling when the time comes.”
 Data from Burning Glass shows that in 2019 there were 4.2 million unfilled IT jobs.
 Most of these positions weren’t at technology companies but were in sectors such as health care, manufacturing, education, finance, and government.